ajkr195/AlfrescoCommunityInstallation/README.md

  Extract #2 in our Solr_HOME - Alfresco_HOME/alfrescoss
  Extract #3 in our ActiveMQ_HOME - Alfresco_HOME/activemq
  Extract #4 in Alfresco_HOME/rm-amps<br>
- Extract #5 in a directory.
-This will be our Tomcat_HOME- Alfresco_HOME/tomcat
+ Extract #5 in our Tomcat_HOME- Alfresco_HOME/tomcat
  <h4> Files/dirs structure copy steps:</h4><br>
  Copy all files/directories from the dirs of Alfresco_HOME/web-server to the corresponding dirs of Alfresco_HOME/tomcat directory like below:<br>
  1. Copy Alfresco_HOME/web-server/conf/Catalina directory in Alfresco_HOME/tomcat/conf directory<br>